five0va/CommandAI/README.md

 CommandAI is a cutting-edge platform designed to revolutionize farm management through the power of artificial intelligence (AI) and the Internet of Things (IoT).
 Our system provides proactive guidance, real-time market insights, and workflow optimization to support strategic decision-making and innovation.

+**From Alan, the Human: The files will be Natural Language,  Nested Structures for AI Agent Teams, even down to the individual AI Agent's Biography.
+The idea behind this is to create workflows (to include decisions) from the Human-By-Default aspect and have Autonomous agents created for how things are needed for an Individual Human, a team of Humans, Humans & AI, however.**

 ## Features

 - **Proactive Guidance**: Offering insights and recommendations to support decision-making.